How to do value4value and earn Bitcoin from your podcast

 1. Make sure your podcast is in the Podcast Index

-When you register, you need to use the email address in your RSS feed, and your main RSS feed URL.
+Enter the exact email address that’s in your RSS feed, and claim your podcast here.

-If you use Anchor, they don’t put your email address in your RSS feed.
+Use Anchor?
+They don’t put your email address in your RSS feed by default.
 Here’s how to fix that.

 03c457fafbc8b… - you’ll find it on the Satoshis.Stream website.

 You do this in Telegram.
-Start a conversation with @StreamingSatsBot, and type…
+Start a conversation with @satoshisstreambot, and type…

 Satoshis.Stream needs to know you control your RSS feed.
 It’ll give you a short claim code to put into a recent podcast’s shownotes.
 Put it in, wait a little bit, and try the